Saab 96

 Sometimes I miss the sound of the V4.
 Then I find some film taken with a dashboard camera on YouTube from one forest rally or another.
 It's wonderful to hear the V4 in free development while the gravel hails into the undercarriage.

 I also miss the freewheel.
-My father used the freewheel to the maximum and saved petrol, moreover you could shift with a careful hand only by using the gas - without a clutch.
-With a little practice, it was easy to find the point in the rev range where clutchless shifting was possible.
-Once the transmission to the clutch failed so that it could not be used.
-Then there was a complete standstill along the road.
-A mechanic from Vestfold Auto then drove the car problem-free for a mile to the dealer, completely without a clutch!
+My father made the most of the freewheel and saved fuel, and you could also shift gears with a gentle hand just by giving it half throttle – without a clutch.
+With a little practice, it was easy to find the point at the rpm where clutchless shifting was possible.
+Once, the transmission to the clutch failed so that it could not be used.
+Then it came to a complete stop along the road.
+A mechanic from Vestfold Auto then drove the car a mile to the dealer without any problems, completely without a clutch!

 During training I had to drive without freewheel so as not to acquire unnotes.
 The freewheel was engaged and disengaged by turning a switch against the torpedo wall under the dashboard.